-And perhaps the best part is, with the new skills you’re about to acquire, you’ll become an inspiring leader at work and with your family.
+And perhaps the best part is, with the new skills you’re about to acquire, you’ll become an inspiring leader in your business and with your family.

 And you’ll naturally begin receiving more love, respect and attention you may be desiring from your wife, children, friends, parents and colleagues.

 Your extraordinary Denzel Washington Truth-Speaking Persona indicates that despite the gifts of directness and leadership you share with less than 10% of the population, you may also have — like Steve Jobs — the tendency for these characteristics and behaviors:

 Your Denzel Washington Persona additionally indicates in your marriage you may ...